 Aurora is a very small city located in the state of Minnesota.
 With a population of 1,666 people and two constituent neighborhoods, Aurora is the 280th largest community in Minnesota.

-The percentage of people in Aurora with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.14% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Aurora with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.80% of adults in Aurora have a bachelor's degree or advanced degree.

 The people who call Aurora home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Aurora residents report their race to be White, followed by Native American.
+The greatest number of Aurora residents report their race to be White, followed by Asian.
 Important ancestries of people in Aurora include Norwegian, Finnish, Swedish, and Irish.

 The most common language spoken in Aurora is English.
-Other important languages spoken here include German and Polish.
+Other important languages spoken here include Other Asian languages and German.